pytact/office-world-be/cursor/guidelines/Feature8/F8_api_spec.md

     create: ClassVar[dict] = {
         "summary": "Purpose of this API is to create a new task", "description": "Creates a new task with required name and optional description.
 Task owner is automatically set to authenticated user (immutable).
 Initial status must be TODO.
-Project linkage is optional but must reference an ACTIVE project."
+Project linkage is optional but must reference an ACTIVE project.
+Can include initial assignments for other employees."
     }

     get: ClassVar[dict] = {